Webgl Three Js Draw Text Box on Screen

 Getting the canvas context and concluding setup

 We need to do one final thing before we tin consider our canvas template finished.
 To draw onto the sail we need to go a special reference to the drawing area called a context.
-This is washed using the HTMLCanvasElement.getContext() method, which for basic usage takes a single string as a parameter representing the type of context you lot want to retrieve.
+This is washed using the HTMLCanvasElement.getContext()

 In this example we want a 2nd canvas, and then add together the following JavaScript line below the others in "script.js":